goetzrobin/we-still-alive-netlify/src/pages/index.md

-    promotes the interest and mission to help the area of Kawangware, Kenya, to get better sanitation – sewers system and toilets – and provide improved water services so to shorten the span of common infections, accelerate recovery, prevent early death, and extend this population lifespan.
+    promotes the interest and mission to help the area of Kawangware, Kenya, to get better sanitation – sewers system and toilets – and provide improved water services so to shorten the span of common infections, accelerate recovery, prevent early death, and extend this population lifespan of children under the age of five.
   values:
     - image: /img/mm.jpg
       text: "Fund-raising "